dauer/openrewrite-gradle-adddependency/README.md

     /home/thomas/workspace/openrewrite-gradle-adddependency/build/reports/rewrite/rewrite.patch
     Run 'gradle rewriteRun' to apply the recipes.

-And the dependency is added to the patch file
+And the dependency is added to the patch file:

     diff --git a/build.gradle b/build.gradle
     index e1ededf..5c3e9ba 100644